sc-ventures/cloudbreak-documentation/docs/images.md

 1. Build your custom images
 2. Prepare the image catalog JSON file
 3. Register your custom images with Cloudbreak
-4. Select a custom image when creating a cluster  \
+4. Select a custom image when creating a cluster

 <div class="danger">
     <p class="first admonition-title">Important</p>
     <p class="last">
 Only base images can be created and registered as custom images.
-Do not create or register prewarmed images using instructions provided in this section.
+Do not create or register prewarmed images using the instructions provided in this section.
 </p>
 </div>